NadeeTharuka/restaurant-web-site/README.md

 ![Screenshot_2-3-2024_211452_tasty-react vercel app](https://github.com/ImeshaDilshani/tasty-react/assets/93858302/cce47142-9e9a-42cb-85ac-3703c70e5a38)

 ## Navbar
-The navigation bar provides easy access to different sections of our website:
+The navigation bar provides easy access to different sections of my website:

 - **Home**: Navigate back to the home page to explore our offerings.
 - **About**: View our restaurant website.
-- **Services**: Learn more about the services we offer, including fast deliveries.
+- **Services**: Learn more about the services offer, including fast deliveries.
 - **Testimonials**: Read testimonials from our satisfied customers.
 - **Contact**: Find our restaurant's location, contact details, and hours of operation.